uman95/Hypercube/README.md

 NB: For now only one subtest is assumed.

 The sofware can save and open .hcb files (hypercube files).

-It has a slight bug on the finding positives in sub-test, being fixed ASAP.
+The compiled executable doesn't save and open, problem being fixed ASAP.